 The most common cause of ascites is cirrhosis of the liver.
-Drinking too much alcohol is the most common cause of cirrhosis of the liver.
+Drinking too much alcohol is one of the most common causes of cirrhosis of the liver.

 Different types of cancer can also cause this condition.
-Ascites caused by cancer most often occur with advanced or recurrent cancer of the ovary, bladder, colon, breast, pancreas, or lung, and with lymphomas.
+Ascites caused by cancer most often occur with advanced or recurrent cancer.

 What are the symptoms of ascites?

 - Weight gain

 How is ascites diagnosed?

 Your healthcare provider will do a physical exam and ask about your symptoms.
 You may also have tests such as: